art-was-here/nixos-tools/README.md

-# NixOS Shortcuts GNOME Extension
+# NixOS Tools GNOME Extension

-A GNOME Shell extension that provides quick access to common NixOS commands from the status bar.
+A GNOME Shell extension that provides quick access to common NixOS tools and commands from the status bar.

 ## Features